amida-tech/orange-api/README.md

 `NOTIFICATION_SERVICE_URL` [`http://localhost:4003/api`] The URL of the Notification Service API.
 - The URL of the staging Notification Server is `https://orange-notification-staging.amida-services.com/api`
-- `.env.docker` sets this to `http://amida-notification-microservice:4003/api`, which assumes:
+- `.env.production` sets this to `http://amida-notification-microservice:4003/api`, which assumes:
   - `amida-notification-microservice` is the name of the docker container running the Notification Service.
   - `4003` is the port the Notification Service is running on in its container.
   - The Notification Service's docker container and this service's docker container are a part of the same docker network.